alphagov/forms-runner/README.md

 # When running the server, you can use any of the frontend tasks, e.g.:
 yarn dev
 ```

+For now, to test the API integration, you will also need to run the [API service](https://github.com/alphagov/forms-api).

 ## Configuration and deployment